CorySimon/pyIAST/docs/index.rst

 - `IRMOF-1_clean_Xe_isotherm_298K.csv`
 - `IRMOF-1_clean_Kr_isotherm_298K.csv`

-We simulated binary mixture isotherms of Xe/Kr in IRMOF-1 at 1 bar total pressure and at different mixture conditions using dual-component grand-canonical Monte Carlo.
+We simulated binary mixture isotherms of Xe/Kr in IRMOF-1 at 1 bar total pressure and 298 K at different mixture conditions using dual-component grand-canonical Monte Carlo.
 This data is present in `mixture_Xe_Kr_IRMOF-1_clean_298K.csv`.
 We use IAST to reproduce this result.

 First, import the `IAST` package: